qTox/blog/_posts/2016-10-28-New-Release-Process.md

 Currently qTox has no fixed release cycle.
 That means we do a release when we feel like doing a release, which can be at any given interval.
-We determined this approach is not really fitting qTox.
+We determined this approach is not really fitting for qTox.

 # Why?